 There is also some merit to the argument that the conception of the New Negro coincided with the formation of an informal color line.
-As Trotter says in her paper, African-Americans entered primarily urban industries as a New Deal welfare state emerged and civil rights movements became increasingly militant in the 1950s and 60s.
+As Trotter explains, African-Americans entered primarily urban industries as a New Deal welfare state emerged and civil rights movements became increasingly militant in the 1950s and 60s.
 So while black residents conceived of a New Negro in the form of respectability politics they were progressively (regardless of class) confined more and more to urban ghettoes.
 The fact of residential segregation that followed the Great Migration is clear.
 And despite Lieberson’s point that “if the black population base is large enough, there will be support for black doctors, black clergy, and so on, even if they remain totally unacceptable to others” we could argue that the New Negro ideal focused more on integration rather than support for a separate and successful metropolis that would give support to said individuals.

 Another example of the informal color line would be the way in which black reformers in interwar Detroit consistently sought to present the black community in an attractive way to white employers.
 In practice, this meant not only educated but also well-mannered and fair-skinned.
-So we can see how respectability politics and the housing situation confining formerly rural black migrants to urban ghettoes directly contributed to the northern Jim Crow as social stereotypes of black women were exacerbated.
+Therefore, we can see how respectability politics and the housing situation confining formerly rural black migrants to urban ghettoes directly contributed to the northern Jim Crow as social stereotypes of black women were exacerbated.

 Because African-American community reformers were so hard-set on promoting a positive image within the realm of respectability politics, 1920s Detroit quickly became an area of focus for elites who did not approve of mixing class, moral and racial boundaries.
 And because of the lack of economic prosperity, leisure activities became opportunities for economic advancement.
 So it was also division within the African-American community along class lines that nullified any benefits of a large population base and thus reduced support for the ideal New Negro as envisioned by bourgeois respectability politics because the black community was very much dependent on industrialists like Henry Ford.
 Additionally, African-Americans sought to refute negative stereotypes using borrowed Victorian ideology, and as industrialists like Henry Ford misused their economic responsibility to employ black workers with high turnover rates and promote the status quo through newspapers, we can see the beginnings of how polite racism took over when overt Southern-style racism became bad for business.